LaCompte/Mazmoon/readme.md

 - Professional document creation capabilities
 - Cross-platform compatibility (Linux primary, Windows 7+ support)
 - Modern Unicode-based text storage

+This project is being undertaken by La Compte and is focused on developing a Pakistan based, Pakistan sourced, Pakistan maintained product that will help assist local needs as efficiently and sustainably as possible.

 ## Current Status